 - a.
 Students can apply for their PA Criminal Record Check online with the Pennsylvania State Police at: https://epatch.state.pa.us/Home.jsp - i.
-Please click on the yellow box titled "New Record Check (volunteers only)" - ii.
+Please click on the yellow box titled "New Record Check (volunteers only cost will be free)" - ii.
 Please use Waynesburg University as the "Volunteer Organization"